StarPlayrX/bigmac/README.md

 ## Monterey Beta 2 is experimental and has an extreme Race Condition.
 * Apple has become the king of Race Conditions since Big Sur 11.3.
 There is no easy fix.
 * Things are loading out of sync causing a lock down of the system.
 It is apparent in Verbose mode.
 * because of this beta 2 is barely installable.
-After 2 attempts, I have not gotten to a boot screen
+After 2 attempts, I have not gotten to the Welcome screen.
 * Anything around crypto and the disks are getting messed up
 * Things are constantly loading out of order
 * Single user mode doesn't work